twg/frontend-scaffolding/readme.md

 - `large` - greater than 480px
 - `desk` - 1024px and greater

+### Container

+Scaffolding provides a generic `.container` element that can be used to provide your site with a maximum width.
+If the browser goes beyond the container's maximum width, container will horizontally center itself.
+By default, the container's max-width is set to 1024px.

 ### Grid

 The grid system is inspired by the [CSS Wizardry Grid](https://github.com/csswizardry/csswizardry-grids).
 The following changes have been made: